-Cooking with kids is so important for many reasons.
+Cooking with kids is important.
 Cooking is a life skill children need and even though it’s tempting to shoo them out of the kitchen so you can get things done, every once in a while it’s a great idea to get them involved.
-Learn to cook with your kids.
-It’s a wonderful activity to spend time doing with them and then you can eat the results.
-Good times.
+There are many reasons to cook with your kids.

 - It’s a self-esteem builder.
 If we are patient with kids as they help us cook, we can teach them they can do it.
 As their fine motor skills increase and their cognitive skills increase, they will be already set with confidence in their abilities to do challenging cooking tasks.

 - Cooking at home with the kids is more nutritious than eating out.